70 Islands - 17 Inhabited

 Kirkwall Kayak Club is affiliated to the Scottish Canoe Association.

-John has been kayaking for over forty years and has held British Canoe Union (BCU) coaching qualifications for forty years.
+Founder member John Mowat has been kayaking for over forty years and has held British Canoe Union (BCU) coaching qualifications for most of that time.

 Our UKCC Level 2 Coaches (L to R) Peter Woodward, Kristian Cooper, Lesley Mackay and Mary Saunders.